-Lest you think contractions can be found only upon the tongues of the masses and not in the canons of literature, you can indeed find contractions in literary masterpieces, from Beowulf to Moby Dick to Great Expectations to Ulysses to modern bestsellers and more (see examples below).
+You might think contractions can’t be used in the canons of literature, but this conversational approach appears in literary masterpieces, from Beowulf to Moby Dick to Great Expectations to Ulysses to modern bestsellers and more (see examples below).

 However, the reality is that contractions have been used in English writing for over 1,400 years.
 And yes, they’re even used in scholarly articles (it’s about 2,750,000 times, can’t about 3,290,000 times, don’t about 4,270,000 times).

 What are some of the most common contractions?
-I’m so glad you asked:
+I’m glad you asked:

 Unsure about which contractions you’re using or should be using?
-Below is a list of commonly used contractions (you can find a full contractions list here):
+Below is a list of commonly used contractions that will help your narrative carry a conversational tone (you can find a full contractions list here):